hkbu-victor/pytorch-kaldi-old/README.md

 # pytorch-kaldi
 pytorch-kaldi is a public repository for developing state-of-the-art DNN/RNN hybrid speech recognition systems.
 The DNN part is managed by pytorch, while feature extraction, label computation, and decoding are performed with the kaldi toolkit.

+*A NEW VERSION OF PYTORCH-KALDI IS COMING SOON.
+STAY TUNED!*

 ## Introduction:
 This project releases a collection of codes and utilities to develop state-of-the-art DNN/RNN hybrid speech recognition systems.
 The DNN/RNN part is implemented in pytorch, while feature extraction, alignments, and decoding are performed with the Kaldi toolkit.
 The current version of the provided system has the following features: